[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 5-2.
 Benefits of a Fair Appraisal by a Specialty Store Buyer

 When parting with a cherished instrument, some people use general recycling shops or flea market apps.
 However, if you’re considering upgrading to a high-end instrument, we strongly recommend getting an appraisal at a specialty shop staffed by professionals with expert knowledge.
 For example, with the 1980s Japanese vintage models like Tokai and Greco mentioned earlier, there is a risk that general buyback shops will undervalue them as “just old domestic copy models” and offer a low price.
-However, a specialty shop will accurately assess the manufacturing year, the authenticity of the parts, and the rarity of the wood, evaluating the instrument’s “true market value” at a fair and high price.
+However, a specialty shop will accurately assess the year of manufacture, the authenticity of the parts, and the rarity of the wood, evaluating the instrument’s “true market value” at a fair and high price.

 Summary